HarishMarthi/AmazonTask/README.md

 ===== 1st Method =====

-Run through Junit file : In the project root node there is a "TestRunner,java" file.
+Run through Junit file : In the project root node there is a "TestRunner.java" file.
 Right click on it and choose
 	run as then click on "JUnit Test" Option.